hexchat/documentation/script_python.rst

 word and word\_eol
 ^^^^^^^^^^^^^^^^^^

-These parameters, when available in a callback, are lists of strings which contain the parameters the user entered for the particular command.
+These parameters, when available in a command or server callback, are lists of strings which contain the parameters the user entered for the particular command.
 For example, if you executed: